 Litli Geysir Hotel (300m from Geysir & 1h50 from Thingvellir National Park)

-The coolest Icelandic waterfall where you can walk behind.
+Probably one of the best things to do in Iceland is chasing waterfalls as there are so many.
+And the coolest Icelandic waterfall is Seljalandsfoss where you can walk behind.
 It’s also the most photographed waterfall and if you are driving the Ring Road you literally can’t miss it.
 From the parking lot, it’s a super short walk to the waterfall and there is a path that leads you behind the waterfall.
 But do bring a raincoat with you as you will get soaking wet.
 Seljalandsfoss is truly a must-see waterfall, especially with the sunset, but don’t forget to visit the hidden waterfall next to it too.

 WHERE TO STAY NEAR SELJALANDSFOSS